Gus Johnson (sportscaster): Notable calls

 December 16, 2001 – Johnson was the main play-by-play announcer alongside color analyst Brent Jones for the now-infamous Bottlegate incident between the Cleveland Browns and Jacksonville Jaguars where Browns fans threw plastic beer bottles onto the field following the referees going back two plays to reverse a call via instant replay, which is against NFL rules.

-As Knicks announcer – With the Knicks, Johnson was well-known for calls such as "My name is Al Harrington... and I get buckets!"
-Perhaps Johnson's most famous Knicks call was his enthusiastic description of Allan Houston's last-second shot to defeat the top-seeded Miami Heat in the first round of the 1998–1999 NBA playoffs.

 March 23, 2006 – During the 2006 NCAA Division I men's basketball tournament, Johnson was calling the Sweet 16 matchup between UCLA and Gonzaga.
 Gonzaga held a 71–70 lead with just 19.7 seconds left in the game, needing to wind the clock down while passing the ball in from its own side of the court:

 Johnson: They throw it to Morrison.
 He holds on.

 Analyst Len Elmore: You don't want to foul Morrison.
 You make them get it over half court, you know you gotta foul- [UCLA guard Jordan Farmar steals the ball from Gonzaga forward J. P. Batista] Woah!

 Johnson: And a steal!
 Farmar!
 Inside... the freshman up- [nearly inaudible over the crowd cheering as UCLA forward Luc Mbah a Moute scores a layup] Oh and they go in front!
 Raivio!
 Last chance to dance! [inaudible as Mbah a Moute steals the ball via a jump ball before Gonzaga commits a foul, leaving just over two seconds left] Mbah a Moute!